PythonRSAS/pythonrsas.github.io/_posts/2021-12-28-1-SAS-macro-variable-like-in-Python.md

 ---
 ![](/images/posts/photos/IMG-0683.jpg)
-We have a lot of SAS code at work from former colleagues.
-We often need to work in Python, R and SAS simultaneously between projects in the same day.

 Python functions are a lot like SAS macros.
 What is the analogy to SAS macro variable in Python?
 - [1.
 When defining a function](#1-when-defining-a-function)